tinylucid/tinylucid/README.md

-# Render programmer
+# Rendering Engineer

-Currently @ Avalanche Studios Stockholm, Sweden</br>
+Currently @ Avalanche Studios, remotely from Belgrade, Serbia.</br>

 Working in a domain of real-time computer graphics.
-Interested in performant low level programming and GPU driven architectures.
+Interested in performant low level programming and GPU driven rendering.